People Design Business

 Department of Homeland Security (DHS) in partnership with Carnegie Mellon University

-The clients are already going through challenging times, and navigating the complex court system becomes an additional frustrating burden.
+When people visit the family court, they are typically going through a challenging time, and navigating the complex court system becomes an additional frustrating burden.

 We took a service design lens to the problem, with backstage and touch points key considerations, since a number of variables and actors impacted the user’s experience.